East Mesa Juvenile Detention Facility (EMJDF) Sexual Abuse Lawsuits

 However, this is not a problem just at East Mesa but at many other facilities throughout San Diego County.
 In 2023, six men filed a lawsuit claiming that they were assaulted at San Diego juvenile detention facilities, including East Mesa.

-An attorney representing the victims stated that “The juvenile justice system has been a natural safe haven for sexual predators with very little oversight, very little investigation into their backgrounds, very little training.”
+An attorney representing the victims stated that “The juvenile justice system has been a natural haven for sexual predators with very little oversight, very little investigation into their backgrounds, very little training.”

 With multiple incidents across several facilities, it is clear that the San Diego juvenile detention system has subjected underage inmates to serious abuse that can lead to lifelong mental health issues.
 Reviews demonstrate that conditions remain difficult, including violence against inmates.